anthonyyip001/iosmap/README.md

 So when button is clicked, the popup shown in pic(has round edges) is shown over map, and clicking on a point in the Popup UITableview closes the popup and centers the google map camera around that points lat and lng.
 P1, P2 ... being where the name is and the address of the place like underneath it.
 If possible the icon of the point on left of name and address with padding.

-Line 90 is where I would start since it is right after the user clicked on all button on map
+Line 106 in homecontroller is where I would start since it is right after the user clicked on all button on map

 Clustering part: